 What is the wholesale services framework?

-The wholesale services framework outlines the ‘rules of the game’ that determine how network operators are required to provide smaller, independent ‘wholesale ISPs’ such as Teksavvy, VMedia and Distributel with access to the physical networks that they own, operate and maintain.
+The wholesale services framework outlines the current ‘rules of the game’ that determine how network operators are required to provide smaller, independent ‘wholesale ISPs’ such as Teksavvy, VMedia and Distributel with access to the physical networks that they own, operate and maintain.
 The goal of this was to maintain competition, give Canadians options and keep prices in check.

 Its objectives are: